 - Plant ground covers on steep slopes and hard to water areas.

-- After becoming established, ground covers require minimal water.
+- After becoming established, ground covers require minimal water or care.

 Vines – arbors create structure to a yard

 - Use arbors to create interest, block views, and build useful areas.